Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

 \subsection{Integration and Optimization Decision Model}

 The Integration and Optimization Decision Model for quantum software systems follows a structured decision-making process using \textbf{Gateways} to guide the selection of appropriate patterns and strategies based on specific conditions.
-Table \ref{Tab: IntegrationOptimization} lists the patterns and strategies covered by the Integration and Optimization Decision Model (see Figure~\ref{FaultTolerance}).
+Table \ref{Tab: IntegrationOptimization} lists the patterns and strategies covered by the Integration and Optimization Decision Model (see Figure~\ref{Fig: Integration and Optimization}).

-For selecting patterns and strategies that address the integration of diverse quantum programming models, this decision model begins with an \textbf{Inclusive Gateway} that offers parallel paths for addressing different concerns.
+To select patterns and strategies for integrating diverse quantum programming models, this decision model begins with an \textbf{Inclusive Gateway} that offers parallel paths to address different concerns.
 If seamless coordination of hybrid components is required, \textbf{Integration} is selected.
 It enhances \textit{Performance} by reducing overhead in inter-component communication and supports \textit{Testability} by establishing well-defined interface boundaries between classical and quantum parts.